 This position is located in downtown Annapolis, Maryland.
 Qualified candidates should send a resume and cover letter to:email@example.com for immediate consideration.

 Summer Internship Program

 The TRACE Summer Internship Program provides a unique opportunity to gain valuable professional experience through hands-on assignments and direct mentorship from TRACE’s experienced management team.
 Summer interns benefit from a number of networking and industry-specific events that promote professional development.

-TRACE’s 2015 Summer Internship Program is designed to introduce law students to the field of anti-corruption law.
-Summer interns will spend nine weeks working in TRACE’s Annapolis office, with a possible two week overseas rotation in TRACE’s Dubai office or with a TRACE partner law firm.
+TRACE’s 2016 Summer Internship Program is designed to introduce law students to the field of anti-corruption law.
+Summer interns will spend nine weeks working in TRACE’s Annapolis office.
 Summer interns will engage in meaningful legal work to promote anti-corruption compliance.
 The summer internship program is available to students who have completed one or two years of law school.